The Glorious Fourth

 (6.)
 Three firemen.

 (7.)
 Scores of pedestrians, including about 12 spectators watching the Bermuda oil demonstration.
 Among these are military and civil officials.
 One of them looks like he might be Silas D. Wilcox.
-Maltin & Bann list Charles Meakin, Al Hallet, Harry Arras and Arthur Millett, but I don't know what they look like.
+Maltin & Bann list Charles Meakin and Al Hallet, but I can't find them in the available prints, and Arthur Millett, but I don't yet know what he looks like.

 the locations:

-The latter part of the film is mostly shot here, with the cement worker and the exploding car.
+The latter part of the film is mostly shot on the New York exterior set at the studio.

 miscellaneous: